CrestyDY/CodeJam/README.md

-# SIGNIFICANT
+# SIGNificant

-SIGNIFICANT bridges the communication gap between people with vocal disabilities and the world around them by making sign language easier to understand.
+SIGNificant bridges the communication gap between people with vocal disabilities and the world around them by making sign language easier to understand.

 ## Features